markusait/ethereumSwap/README.md

         ganache-cli --accounts 10 --port 7545

 2. Spin up the Ethereum Bridge for local testing with oraclize.
 Open a terminal window and run the following command.
 Then copy the OAR address in the `config.js` file as such: `oraclizeConnectorAddress: 0xyourOARAddress`.
 You can also run the command with the `--oar` flag to use the same connector contract each time.
+Make sure to disable the constructor in the smart contract when deploying to Ropsten or Mainnet.
 More about ethreum-bridge [here](https://github.com/oraclize/ethereum-bridge)

         ethereum-bridge -a 9 -H 127.0.0.1 -p 7545 --dev
         #or if not installed globally
         node bridge -a 9 -H 127.0.0.1 -p 7545 --dev

 3. Compile and deploy the contract to the blockchain.
-More info  [here](https://github.com/oraclize/ethereum-bridge)
+More infos  [here](https://truffleframework.com/)

         truffle migrate --reset